navbar

 Professional Affiliations

-Authors Guild, Council For Wisconsin Writers, Wisconsin Regional Writers Association, Wisconsin Academy for Sciences Arts and Letters, State Historical Society of Wisconsin, National Trust for Historic Preservation, Wisconsin Trust for Historic Preservation, Society of Children’s Book Writers and Illustrators.
+Authors Guild, Council For Wisconsin Writers, Wisconsin Writers Association, Wisconsin Academy for Sciences Arts and Letters, State Historical Society of Wisconsin.

 Other

-Ph.D. in Education and Rural Sociology, University of Wisconsin-Madison.
+• Ph.D. in Education and Rural Sociology, University of Wisconsin-Madison.
 Professor Emeritus, University of Wisconsin-Madison.
 Married, three grown children.
-Interests include farming, wilderness canoeing, nature study, and cross-country skiing.
+Interests include farming, nature study, and gardening.